chapmanb/cloudbiolinux/deploy/README.md

 ## Prerequisites

-The `deploy.sh` script should install the needed dependencies local to the project and doesn't require special permissions as long as `python`, `easy_install`, and `git` are available.
+The `deploy.sh` script should install the needed dependencies in a Python virutal environment using venvburrito and doesn't require special permissions as long as `python`, `easy_install`, and `git` are available.

 ## Specify settings

 All deploy actions first require the existence of a setting file.

-    cp settings.yaml-sample settings.yaml
+    cp settings-sample-oldgalaxyvmlauncher.yaml settings.yaml

 This file has numerous settings to customize how the deployer acts.
 Be default, the deployer will target Amazon Web Services and `key_file`,